prusrafal/Advanced-Cognitive-Neuroscience-MEG-fMRI-Analysis/README.md

 3. Open `rafs_17_Nilearn_faceWord_classification_searchlight_group.ipynb` in JupyterLab or Jupyter Notebook to view and run the analysis.

 ## Contributing
-This project is a part of AU university course assignment.
+This project is a part of the AU university course assignment.
 Contributions are welcome from course participants and collaborating researchers.

 ## License
 The content is provided for educational and research purposes.
 Ethical and privacy considerations must be respected, especially regarding data access and use.